gruntwork-io/docs/docs/reference/modules/terraform-aws-data-storage/redshift/redshift.md

   # Timeout for DB deleting
   deleting_timeout = "40m"

-  # Elastic IP that will be associated with the cluster
-  elastic_ip = null

   # If true , enhanced VPC routing is enabled.
 Forces COPY and UNLOAD traffic
   # between the cluster and data repositories to go through your VPC.